Global search

 Primary navigation

-The second of May is World Asthma Day, an opportunity to raise awareness about how workplace exposures to certain chemicals, fumes or gases can cause or exacerbate this chronic lung condition.
+World Asthma Day, held on the first Tuesday in May each year, is an opportunity to raise awareness about how workplace exposures to certain dusts, chemicals, fumes and gases in the workplace can cause or exacerbate asthma, a chronic lung condition that can become irreversible if not identified early.

 What is Asthma?

-Asthma is a respiratory condition in which the airways narrow and swell and may produce extra mucus.
-Asthma symptoms vary from person to person and can include:
+Asthma is a respiratory condition in which the airways become inflamed, narrow and swell and may produce extra mucus, making breathing difficult.
+Asthma symptoms can vary from person to person and may include:

 • shortness of breath